sherado99/stech/README.md

 - Customer support chatbots that build trust
 - Mental wellness check‑ins
 - Personal assistants with a warm, non‑judgmental tone
+- HR and recruitment communications
+- Sales follow‑ups that are honest and helpful
 - Any application needing a reliable, ethical AI presence

 ---